-Aquero Company has selected a few target markets for ongoing work
+Aquero Company selected a few target markets for work in the oilfield

-at present.
-The first Aquero products are being introduced and marketed by partner companies.
-These products are
+and agricultural sectors.
+The first Aquero products were introduced and marketed by partner companies.
+These products

 |